 Here’s a video of Jeffrey Tucker producing Shire Silver.
 Jeffrey also wrote an article about his experience with alternative currency at Liberty Forum, Top Alternatives to Paper Money.

 Another exciting experience for me was to be able to purchase Bitcoins from the world’s first ever Bitcoin ATM.
 Bitcoin is the first decentralized digital currency, which you can send through the internet and transfer directly through person to person without having to go through a bank.
 Some advantages are lower fees and you can use them in any country.
 This allows everyone to have access to a global market.
-As of today, March 5, 2013, one Bitcoin is trading at $40 American dollars and one troy ounce of silver is trading at $29 American dollars.
+As of today, March 5, 2013, according to Bitcoin Profit, one Bitcoin is trading at $40 American dollars and one troy ounce of silver is trading at $29 American dollars.

 This machine is simple and even faster to use than a regular bank ATM.
 All you do is deposit some worthless FRNs and scan the QR code through your mobile app (your Bitcoin wallet, I use Blockchain).